Estimating class separability of text embeddings with persistent homology: Class Separability

 \subsection{Baseline measures of separability}

 In this section, we briefly describe the measures we will use as proxies for separability.
-These measures will be used later as baselines in the experiments.

 \textbf{ROC-AUC}: An estimate of the area under the ROC curve for logistic regression models trained on labeled data.

-In the experiments, we estimate the ROC-AUC over different numbers of validation-data splits; we denote this by ROC-AUC-$n$, where $n$ is how many splits we use.
-In the plots where ROC-AUC-$n$ appears, we plot its mean and $95\%$ confidence intervals.
+\textbf{Accuracy}: An estimate of the (balanced) accuracy of logistic regression models trained on labeled data.
+This is calculated with the scikit-learn \enquote{balanced\_accuracy} function.

 \textbf{Thornton Index} \citep{greene2001feature}: The Thornton index is the probability that a random data point's label is the same as that of each of the nearest neighbors.
-We estimate it by using its five nearest neighbors.
+We estimate it by using every point's ten nearest neighbors.

-Both ROC-AUC and Thornton index require an additional set of labeled data.
+ROC-AUC, accuracy, and the Thornton index require an additional set of labeled data, e.g., a validation set, to be estimated.
 For an unsupervised baseline for separability, we use the Calinski-Harabasz Index.

 \textbf{Calinski-Harabasz Index} (CH) \citep{calinski1974dendrite}: The CH is often used to measure clustering performance, e.g., of $k$-means.
 With $k$ clusters and $N$ data points, the index is proportional to $\text{SS}_B/\text{SS}_W$, where $\text{SS}_B$ is the between-cluster variance and $\text{SS}_W$ is the within-cluster variance.
-The larger the CH, the more well-defined the clusters are.
-CH is implemented for labelled data in scikit-learn, but we instead use k-means with $k=5$ to assign data points to clusters.
+The larger the CH, the more well-defined the clusters are, and this is an unbounded metric as the clusters can always be more concentrated around their center.
+Because of this and to aid in comparisons, we normalize CH by its maximum value in every experiment.

-While the first two metrics are bounded, CH is not, so it can be difficult to compare them.
-To help with comparisons, in the experiments we normalize all metrics of separability so their maximum value is equal to one.
+We use CH by first applying k-means clustering\footnote{We found that CH is not very sensitive to $k$ as long as $k$ is large enough.} with $k=10$ to the embeddings in order to assign them to clusters.
+Then we use the scikit-learn function \enquote{calinski\_harabasz\_score()} to estimate CH.

+As we will discuss in the next section, we are interested in using information from $H_0$ to learn about how separability evolves during training. $H_0$ tracks the existence of connected components so a comparison against CH is instructive.